microsoft/AICentral/README.md

 AI Central gives you control over your AI services.

+- Prompt and usage logging to Azure Monitor
+  - **Works for streaming endpoints as-well as non streaming**
+- Enhanced Open Telemetry metrics
+  - Build insightful dashboards using your monitoring tool of choice
 - Intelligent Routing
   - Random endpoint selector
   - Prioritised endpoint selector with fallback